 The direct print and log statements from your notebooks, jobs, and libraries go to the Spark driver logs.
 These logs have three outputs:

-To access these driver log files from the UI, go to the Driver Logs tab on the cluster details page.
+You can access these files from the Driver logs tab on the cluster details page.
+Click the name of a log file to download it.

 To view Spark worker logs, you can use the Spark UI.
 You can also configure a log delivery location for the cluster.
 Both worker and cluster logs are delivered to the location you specify.

-You can also install Datadog agents on cluster nodes to send Datadog metrics to your Datadog account.
+You can install Datadog agents on cluster nodes to send Datadog metrics to your Datadog account.

 You can install Datadog agents on cluster nodes to send Datadog metrics to your Datadog account.
 The following notebook demonstrates how to install a Datadog agent on a cluster using a cluster-scoped init script.